Confidence-Iwuoha/Confidence-Iwuoha/README.md

 - 👋 Hi, I’m Confidence @Confidence-Iwuoha
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently a Python Data Analyst
+- 🌱 I’m currently a Data Analyst
 - 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 To reach me you can send me a mail on cu.iwuoha@gmail.com or visit https://cui.name.ng
+- 📫 To reach me you can send me a mail on confidenceiwuohablog@gmail.com

 <!---
 Confidence-Iwuoha/Confidence-Iwuoha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.